Project managers spend up to 20 hours weekly on admin tasks. Generative AI in project management can change that.

 Project timelines rarely go exactly as planned.
 Generative AI can help by:

-• Predicting likely delays based on historic performance data
+- Predicting likely delays based on historical performance data

 These capabilities enable proactive schedule management rather than reactive firefighting, dramatically reducing the stress associated with timeline slippage.